This article is half-done without your Comment! *** Please share your thoughts via Comment ***

 Imagine that, your table has a VARCHAR(10) column, and later you require to change the size to VARCHAR(30) and table size is around 10 GB.

 For this requirement, you need ALTER command which may take a long time to execute because of the vast size of the table.

 In this case, I suggest to use VARCHAR or TEXT and perform the limit validation from Front-end or write one CHECK Constraint on the column.

 ALTER TABLE MyTable ADD CONSTRAINT con_chk CHECK (length(col) < 30);

-You can modify or drop such a constraint without disturbing to table definition.
-This performs faster because this doesn’t require any rewrites on table pages.
+You can modify or drop such a CHECK constraint without disturbing to table definition.
+It performs faster because it doesn’t require any rewrites on table pages.